Skip to Content

 Divorce

 Divorce can be a challenging and emotional experience.
-Seeking the guidance of a skilled and compassionate Texas divorce attorney can make a significant difference in your case.
+Seeking the guidance of a skilled and compassionate divorce attorney in Texas can make a significant difference in your case.
 At McNutt Law Firm, we provide compassionate and fair guidance for divorce cases in San Marcos and surrounding areas.
+We understand that each family's situation is unique, which is why our approach is personalized, ensuring that your specific needs and concerns are addressed with the utmost care and professionalism.

 At McNutt Law Firm, our family law attorneys will help you navigate the complexities of your family law case, answer your questions, and develop a strategy that enables you to face the future confidently.
 Our lawyers are committed to helping you find a positive resolution.
 We can help you with various divorce situations, including: